On canonical transformations between equivalent Hamiltonian formulations of General Relativity: Conclusion

-We have considered two equivalent Hamiltonian formulations of GR related by a relatively simple transformation which involves only a change of momenta.
-Neither more complicated transformations of the phase-space variables, nor more general cases, such as one which also includes the presence of second-class constraints, have been studied.
-But it is possible to make a conjecture that the equivalence of different Hamiltonian formulations of singular systems (at least restricted to systems with only first-class constraints) is preserved if the complete set of their phase-space variables are related by a canonical, in ordinary sense, transformations which, in addition, must preserve the form-invariance of the \textit{total} Hamiltonian.
-The transformations that do not satisfy these conditions do not lead to Hamiltonian formulations equivalent to the original theory (Einstein GR, as well as any other singular system).
+We have considered two equivalent Hamiltonian formulations of GR, connected by a relatively simple transformation that involves only a change of momenta.
+But even from this simple case, it is possible to make a conjecture that the equivalence of different Hamiltonian formulations of singular systems (at least restricted to systems with only first-class constraints) is preserved if the complete set of their phase-space variables is related by a canonical, in ordinary sense, transformation, which in addition, must preserve the form-invariance of the \textit{total} Hamiltonian and the algebra of constraints.
+The transformation that does not satisfy these conditions will not lead to a Hamiltonian formulation equivalent to the original theory (Einstein's GR, as well as any other singular system).

+Let us demonstrate our conjecture by the simple example, or the toy model recently analyzed in \cite{ShestakovaCQG}, which illustrates the importance of the compliance of both additional conditions: the preservation of the form-invariance of the \textit{total} Hamiltonian and the algebra of constraints.
+The following model is considered in \cite{ShestakovaCQG}: